 February 2019 marked the 10-year anniversary of the 2009 Victorian Bushfires, one of the worst natural disasters in Victoria’s history.
-Our wellbeing communication toolkit sought to empower workplace leaders in emergency service organisations to have conversations about mental health and use internal communications to reduce the perceived stigma of seeking help.

 As part of government plans to publicly commemorate the 10-year anniversary of the 2009 Victorian bushfires, Emergency Management Victoria (EMV) asked Fenton to develop a communication toolkit to support the wellbeing of staff and volunteers of emergency services first responder agencies through consistent messages and tactful language.